alexandre-fundcraft/pgserver/README.md

   * python binary wheels for multiple-plaforms with postgres binaries
   * convenience python methods that handle db initialization and server process management, that deals with things that would normally prevent you from running your python app seamlessly on environments like docker containers, a machine you have no root access in, machines with other running postgres servers, google colab, etc.  One main goal of the project is robustness around this.

-Additionally, this package includes the [pgvector](https://github.com/pgvector/pgvector) postgres extension, useful for storing associated vector data and for vector similarity queries, and [PostGIS](https://postgis.net/) for spatial and geographic objects.
+Additionally, this package includes the [pgvector](https://github.com/pgvector/pgvector) extension (v0.8.1) for vector similarity and [PostGIS](https://postgis.net/) (3.6.x with GEOS 3.14, PROJ 9.3) for spatial and geographic objects.

 ## Basic summary:
 * _Pip installable binaries_: built and tested on Manylinux, MacOS and Windows.